oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-01-defs-13-version.md

 #### Version Type - Integer Versioning

-Integer versioning increments for each version where the `/document/tracking/status` is `final` the version number by one.
+Integer versioning increments for each version where the `$.document.tracking.status` is `final` the version number by one.
 The regular expression for this type is:

 ```